Taitdanielle/TheNailHutt/README.md

 # The Nail Hutt
 **The Nail Hutt** is a small Nail Salon litrally in a hutt!
 The perfect place to get away have a cuppa and a chat while you get your chosen treatments done.
-You can visit The Nail Hutt, Book an appointment or treat yourself to some lovley nail products that will be delivered straight to your door!
+You can visit The Nail Hutt, Book an appointment or treat yourself to some lovley nail products that will be delivered straight to your door! nail_care:

 ## Content
 ---